-The Windows 11 leaked build showed off numerous UI changes, which gave it a distinguished look and caught the spotlight with features like a redesigned Taskbar, Start Menu, and Context Menus.
+Windows 11 has so far showed off numerous UI changes, which gave it a distinguished look and caught the spotlight with features like a redesigned Taskbar, Start Menu, and Context Menus.
 But not everyone likes these new features or changes being forced upon them.
-Previously, we saw how to revert to the classic Windows 10 Start Menu, and most people will prefer changing their taskbar alignment to the left.
+Previously, we saw how to revert to the classic Windows 10 Start Menu, and most people might prefer changing their taskbar alignment to the left.

 With Windows 10, users had little to no control over Windows updates; they had to install them as soon as they were available, and that could not be changed by everyone.
 Here you will see how to change the Taskbar alignment to the left using the in-built option and registry edits.